jorgeluceda/Yoga-730-hackintosh/README.md

 ## What is not working

-* USB Type-C hot plug
-* Active Pen
 * Intel WLan 8265-AC

+## What is half working

+* Intel Blooth works when reboot from windows
+* USB Type-C hot plug (broken sometime)
+* Active Pen works as mouse

 ## What is Working